schemapress/Schema/readme.txt

 3. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.5.8 =
+* Fixed datePublished and dateModified markups, make sure it is in ISO 8601 format.
+* Fixed Preview button was not showing in edit screen.
+* Extended the plugin settings extensibility with new repeatable field type.
+* Added new extension Post Meta box generator.
+* Added new fields to override values with defined post meta key.
+* Added feature to allow overriding headline, description and author name in markup.

+= 1.5.7 =
+* Added support for schema type CollectionPage for Categories.
+* Added new filter schema_wp_types to override or extend options.
+* Added new filter schema_wp_publisher to override publisher array.
+* Added new filter schema_wp_author to override author array.
+* Added new function schema_wp_do_post_meta to allow adding custom post meta boxes.
+* Added new function to return Author array.

 = 1.5.6 =
 * Fixed a notice on front end caused when admin bar menu is called.